suspect-devices/bartender/docs/README.md

 - [https://github.com/feurig/digithink/tree/main/whiskey](https://github.com/feurig/digithink/tree/main/whiskey)
   The source code for the bartender service is in the same repository as the content it serves
+- [https://www.digithink.com](https://www.digithink.com) is the one of the target websites.
-- [https://www.digithink.com](https://www.digithink.com) is the target website.
+- [https://www.3dangst.com](https://www.3dangst.com) is another one of the target website.
 - [https://bartender.digithink.com/](https://bartender.digithink.com/) contains this and the other documents for the service.

 ### Installing the service